Lead Lookup System Design (case study)

 CREATE TABLE ssn_index (

-ssn_hash BIGINT PRIMARY KEY,
+ssn_hash BYTEA PRIMARY KEY,

 ssn_last4 CHAR(4) NOT NULL,